nathanmentley/100prisoners/README.md

 1. Create a new IGuessingStrategy (Optionally, you can inherit from BaseGuessingStrategy)
 2. Add a new instance of your IGuessingStrategy to Program->STRATEGIES

+## Solution

+The solution is in the FollowTheNumbersStrategy class.